ideal-postcodes/address-finder-examples/react/README.md

 ### Usage

 See `src/index.js` for a working example.
-Given a pre-existing react form, you may take the following steps to integrate Address Finder.
+Given a pre-existing React form, you may take the following steps to integrate Address Finder.

 1. Create an `id` to reference your input.